 While we try to incorporate basic search engine optimization principles into our system, in the end, we are writing for humans - not robots.
 It's more important to always write high quality content that builds trust with readers than optimizing the content to rank high.

-No. Interact Media only reviews the FIRST sample page you submit when applying, to assign you an initial rating.
-Our editors do NOT review or edit subsequent pages you submit for clients.
+No. Interact Media only reviews the FIRST sample page you submit when signing up, to assign you an initial rating.
+IM does NOT review or edit subsequent pages you submit for clients.

 If the client is a direct client (not through an agency), there is no editorial process.
 The client reviews their own content.
-If the client is the child client of an agency, there are two reviews: one by the agency's editor, and another by the agency's client.
+If the client is the child client of an agency, there are two reviews: one by the agency, and another by the agency's client.

 Writers are only paid for the amount of words that are approved by the client.
 During the review process, some of your content may be removed.
 You will not be paid for this content.
 The client will only pay for the amount of content that they can use.

-Your rating is one factor that determines which (and how many) jobs are available to you.
+Your rating is one factor that determines which jobs are available to you.
 Clients set certain criteria for writer quality when posting their jobs in the system.
 In general, a higher writer rating means access to more available jobs.

-Your initial rating is determined by Interact Media editors at the time of application.
+Your initial rating is determined by Interact Media editors at the time of signup.
 At that time, you will be assigned a rating of 2-5 stars.
-After that, your rating is determined by an average of both editor and client ratings over time.
+After that, your rating is determined by an average of client ratings over time.

-No, the only factor that determines your rating is your average rating from editors and clients over time.
+No, the only factor that determines your rating is your average rating from clients over time.

 When a job goes into Approved status with no rating, it means one of two things: either the job was auto-approved, or it was batch-approved.
-Auto-approval occurs when the client/editor does not act within the timeframe for approval, either to approve, reject or ask for a revision.
+Auto-approval occurs when the client does not act within the timeframe for approval, either to approve, reject or ask for a revision.
 The job is then auto-approved with no rating.
-If the editor does not review within 14 business days, the job will go to Pending Client Review status with no rating.
+If the an agency client does not review within 14 business days, the job will go to Pending Client Review status with no rating.
 If the client does not review within 5-7 business days, the job will go to Approved status with no rating.